kalmi/omikk-bot/README.md

 Well, it has been running fine for over a year now.
 Except... when my cron jobs did not run for a while, because my password expired on that box, and I had no idea that expired password would prevent the cron jobs from running.
 Now I know, and I will no longer ignore password expiration notification e-mails...

 I receive and check the log from the daily runs.

+License
+===

+The whole project is licensed under MIT license.